 When I went to Madrid the one performance related thing I really wanted to do was see a Flamenco show.
-I knew that Flamenco had something to do with dancing and music, but in what specific regard I wasn’t sure.
+I knew it had something to do with dancing and music, but in what specific regard I wasn’t sure.
 When researching my trip I found a local company (OGO Tours) that does a Flamenco tour, and I knew it was something I had to do.
-Here is what I learned about Flamenco in Madrid.
+Here’s my experience.

 It is a hot and busy Saturday afternoon in Puerta del Sol as I wait for my Origins of Flamenco Tour to begin.
-My tour guide Tatiana was a lovely and joyful young woman lead the tour.
+My tour guide Tatiana, a lovely and joyful young woman, leads the tour.
 Tatiana is originally from Russia, and her husband Javier is from Spain, and they began OGO Tours two years ago.
-While their tours (that also include a free walking tour and a food tour) have grown in popularity, I luck out (like my previous tour in Madrid) and end up being the only one on my Flamenco tour.
+While their tours (that also include a free walking tour and a food tour) have grown in popularity, I luck out (like my previous tour in Madrid) and end up being the only one on the tour.
 Tatiana is bright and passionate and has an enthusiasm for Madrid that is infectious.
 This city has a great energy to it that I have come to love, and while we make our way to our first stop she tells me about different restaurants to check out, and foods to try, and about the upcoming holiday in the city.
-She tells me a little but about Flamenco but says saving the history portion for when we have a drink at the bar.
+She tells me a little but about Flamenco but says she’s saving the history portion for when we have a drink at the bar.

 Our first stop Guitarrería Mariano Conde to learn more about the guitars that are used in Flamenco.
 This is a family run shop where all the guitars are handcrafted and have been for a hundred years.
 We walk in and I am assuaged with a sweet, earthy scent that’s completely unfamiliar to me, but I love it.